praxyfarhana/myPortfolio/content/authors/admin/_index.md

 first_name: John
 ---

-I'm John Karanja, a passionate professional with a diverse background in freelancing, training, and data analytics.
+I am Farhana Agufa, a dynamic digital work trainer and junior data scientist, mostly known for my innovative approach to leveraging technology for professional development and data-driven decision-making.
+With a passion for transforming digital work environments and an analytical mindset, I have made significant strides in my career by bridging the gap between technical expertise and practical application.

-My journey began in freelance writing and tutoring, where I honed my research and synthesis skills, helping students master complex topics and excel in their studies.
-Eager to equip others with digital skills, I transitioned to being a Digital Skills Trainer, using my training expertise and tech fluency to empower individuals and organizations to thrive in the digital landscape.
+My professional journey began as a Digital Work Trainer, I have and still am instrumental in designing and delivering comprehensive training programs aimed at enhancing digital literacy and productivity in the workplace.
+My expertise includes creating engaging instructional materials, facilitating workshops,providing one-on-one coaching to help employees adapt to evolving digital tools and platforms, conduct regular quality assessments offering feedback and developing plans on how to improve quality across allocated projects.
+I excel in demystifying complex technologies and fostering a culture of continuous learning, enabling individuals and organizations to thrive in a digital age.

-Driven by a thirst for knowledge and a knack for identifying patterns, I embraced the world of data analytics.
-As a Data Analyst, I leverage my analytical skills and data-driven mindset to extract meaningful insights from complex datasets, contributing to informed decision-making and effective strategic planning.
-I am interested in using advanced analytics on big data using SQL, R, pandas, numpy and scikit learn to provide cutting edge solutions to business problems.
+Driven by a thirst for knowledge and a knack for identifying patterns and discovering insights, as a Junior Data Scientist, I apply my analytical skills to uncover insights and drive data-informed decisions.
+My work evolves around collecting, processing, and analyzing data to identify trends, make predictions, and support strategic initiatives.
+My role requires proficiency in statistical analysis, machine learning, and data visualization, which I leverage to contribute valuable findings to collaboration teams.

-Beyond my professional pursuits, I'm passionate about fostering learning and collaborating with individuals who share a love for continuous growth and innovation.
-Whether you're looking to expand your digital skillset, uncover hidden insights in your data, or simply connect with a like-minded individual, I'd love to hear from you!
+In addition, I have great communications skills, able to potray data presentaion effeciently.
+Secondly, great interpersonal skills, which is crucial when integrating with different audience, am a good collaborator and great team player with cross-functional teams, and more importantly ensuring accuracy in data analysis and reporting.
 {style="text-align: justify;"}